+The first photo is from Jay’s ‘New Guitar Summit’ DVD Live At the Stoneham Theatre.
+The photo shows Jay with Magic Dick in the background.
+Taken at Cambridge Common.
 Found the second photo in Googles archive.
-Unfortunately the site it’s from no longer hosts the full size photo.
 The drummer looks like Keith Lahteinen who left The Ultimate Spinach late 67 early 68 to join the J. Geils Blues Band.
 The third photo was posted on the J. Geils Band Fan Facebook page by Benjamin Lowengard.

 The J. Geils Blues Band: Tour Dates 1966 – 1969 (Thanks to Gilles at 1000Dances)